openpracticelibrary/openpracticelibrary/src/pages/practice/means-to-end.md

   Ask the group:

   * Vision: What will our organisation / team look like in 2 to 5 years from now?
-Does that serve our purpose?
+How does it serve our purpose?

   * Mission: What are we doing on a daily basis to achieve our Vision?
 And life our purpose?